-Jacky points at her.
+Jacky pointed at her.
 “Hey, how did you interpret it that far?”

 “You started it.”

-“Guys…” Joyce interferes.
+“Guys…” Joyce interfered.
 “We’re supposed to join forces to defeat the neighbors, not chewing at each other and let others benefit.”

-“That’s right,” Joanne says, turning back to the plan on the table.
+“That’s right,” Joanne said, turning back to the plan on the table.
 “It was his fault.”

 “Hey, I was just analyzing the situation.”
 His turn to sound defensive.

-“Enough already,” Joyce jumps in again.
+“Enough already,” Joyce jumped in again.
 “What’s with you two today?”

-“Nothing,” Jacky and Joanne reply at the same time.
+“Nothing,” Jacky and Joanne replied at the same time.

-“Let’s get back to our plan then,” Joyce says quickly before the two could start another argument.
+“Let’s get back to our plan then,” Joyce said quickly before the two could start another argument.
 “Qiao just suggested that we do flower bracelets, what do you think?”

-Joyce pushes the paper towards him so he could see the full plan.
+Joyce pushed the paper toward him so he could see the full plan.

-“Lover’s Bracelets,” Jacky reads out loud, stealing a glance at Joanne before continuing.
+“Lover’s Bracelets,” Jacky read out loud, stealing a glance at Joanne before continuing.
 “Made according to the preferences of customers.”

-Joanne and Joyce stay silence and wait for Jacky’s input.
+Joanne and Joyce stayed silent and waited for Jacky’s input.

-Jacky nods.
+Jacky nodded.
 “Not bad.”
-Then he turns to Joyce.
+Then he turned to Joyce.
 “Wait, what was your plan again?”

-“Special flower baskets decorated by yours truly,” Joyce replies, giving him a suspicious look.
-“It’s not just flowers with candies and bears, but will blow them away with how I do it.
+“Special flower baskets decorated by yours truly,” Joyce replied, giving him a suspicious look.
+“It’s not just flowers with candies and bears but will blow them away with how I do it.
 Weren’t you paying attention at all?”

-“Sorry,” Jacky apologizes.
+“Sorry,” Jacky apologized.
 “I just got distracted, I guess.”

-Joanne reaches out and grabs his hand, squeezing it.
-He turns and gives her a reassuring smile.
+Joanne reached out and grabbed his hand, squeezing it.
+He turned and gave her a reassuring smile.

 “I thought you said you have a plan.”
-Jacky turns to Kenny.
+Jacky turned to Kenny.

-“Just say it,” Joyce urges.
+“Just say it,” Joyce urged.
 “Maybe it will help us more than you think.”

-Kenny shifts back and forth on his feet before sitting down at the chair next to his sister.
+Kenny shifted back and forth on his feet before sitting down at the chair next to his sister.
 He was bluffing before when Jacky caught him outside.
-He knows he has to say something or they’re going to give him a hard time for it.
-He clears his throat quickly before presenting his idea—that he’d managed to come up with while he was standing around listening earlier.
+He knew he had to say something, or they were going to give him a hard time for it.
+He cleared his throat quickly before presenting his idea—that he’d managed to come up with while he was standing around listening earlier.
 “I was thinking if we could start a sweepstake or something.”

-The others stay silent while he takes a pause.
+The others stayed silent while he took a pause.

 “Whoever wins will get a year’s supply of flowers for their dates.”

 “No deal!”
-The other three exclaim out as soon as he’s finished.
+The other three exclaimed as soon as he was finished.

 “But you said…”

-“I told you it wouldn’t work,” Kenny says, his head looking down at the table.
+“I told you it wouldn’t work,” Kenny said, his head looking down at the table.

-“It’s a start,” Jacky reassures him, trying to make up to Kenny after what he’d done to the poor kid’s confidence.
+“It’s a start,” Jacky reassured him, trying to make up to Kenny after what he’d done to the poor kid’s confidence.

-“Try again,” Joanne follows.
+“Try again,” Joanne followed.
 “We have a long battle to fight.
 Look at that big monster down the street.”

 “Are we actually going to carry out both plans at the same time though?”
-Kenny asks, looking from his sister to the other two.
+Kenny asked, looking from his sister to the other two.

 “That means you’re not spending Valentine’s Day with sis?”
-Kenny asks, shocked.
+Kenny asked, shocked.

-“It’s just an extra holiday that people stick in so we could drive in more business,” Joanne says, getting up from her seat—and finally letting go of Jacky’s hand.
+“It’s just an extra holiday that people stick in so we could drive in more business,” Joanne said, getting up from her seat—and finally letting go of Jacky’s hand.

-“You sound like some loner, jie,” Kenny notes, getting up also.
+“You sound like some loner, jie,” Kenny noted, getting up also.

 “How may I help you, sir?”
-Joanne greets their latest customer with a bright smile.
+Joanne greeted their latest customer with a bright smile.

-Jacky and Joyce take the time to clean up the table and file away their plans.
-It looks like their meeting is finally over—and they’re dismissed for the day.
+Jacky and Joyce took the time to clean up the table and filed away their plans.
+It looked like their meeting was finally over—and they were dismissed for the day.

 “You okay?”
-Joyce asks suddenly, bringing Jacky back to reality and out of his wonderment.
+Joyce asked suddenly, bringing Jacky back to reality and out of his wonderment.

 “Does it have to do with Valentine’s Day?”

-Jacky finally peels his eyes away from Joanne long enough to turn around and face Joyce again.
+Jacky finally peeled his eyes away from Joanne long enough to turn around and face Joyce again.
 “I’m all right.”

-Joyce knows that Jacky doesn’t want to talk about it at that time, so she nods.
+Joyce knew that Jacky didn’t want to talk about it at that time, so she nodded.

-They finally close up around 5:30 since after their supposed last customer stepped in, another group enters.
-They stay patiently until everyone piles out and makes sure no one else is coming before changing the sign and locking up.
-They should be glad that there are still supporters for their shop.
+They finally closed up around 5:30 since after their supposed last customer stepped in, another group entered.
+They stayed patiently until everyone piled out and made sure no one else was coming before changing the sign and locking up.
+They should be glad that there were still supporters for their shop.

 “We’re going home, right?”
-Kenny asks as they’re heading for their car.
+Kenny asked as they were heading for their cars.

-Jacky turns to give Joanne a look as he was nodding to Kenny’s question.
+Jacky turned to give Joanne a look as he was nodding to Kenny’s question.
 “We’re not?”

-“I’ll meet you guys there,” Joanne says, turning to Joyce and taking Jacky’s hand into hers.
+“I’ll meet you guys there,” Joanne said, turning to Joyce and taking Jacky’s hand into hers.

-“Come on, kid,” Joyce says to Kenny.
+“Come on, kid,” Joyce said to Kenny.
 “I know you came with Qiao Qiao, so I’ll give you a break.”

-“Okay then,” Kenny concurs, following Joyce to her car as he watches his sister disappear around the corner.
+“Okay then,” Kenny concurred, following Joyce to her car as he watched his sister disappeared around the corner.

-Joyce has parked in front of the shop out of habit so they all decided to exit using the front door.
-That is why Jacky and Joanne have to go around to retrieve Joanne’s car.
+Joyce had parked in front of the shop out of habit, so they all decided to exit using the front door.
+That was why Jacky and Joanne had to go around to retrieve Joanne’s car.

 “What’s going on here, Young Master Chu?”
-Joanne asks as she deactivates the car alarm.
+Joanne asked as she deactivated the car alarm.

 “What do you mean?”
-Jacky asks, releasing her hand as he’s making his way to the passenger side.
+Jacky asked, releasing her hand as he was making his way to the passenger side.

-They get in and buckle up before speaking up again.
+They got in and buckled up before speaking up again.

 “Is it Caitlin again?”
-Joanne asks as she’s making sure to lock the doors again before pulling out into traffic.
+Joanne asked as she was making sure to lock the doors again before pulling out into traffic.

 “How do you know?”
-Jacky asks, giving her a sideway glance.
+Jacky asked, giving her a sideways glance.

 “Work would not get you down, only family would.”